 This post I will dedicate to an important figure for me on this trip, someone I am following from Vienna until Prague.
 I am talking about the talented Wolfgang Amadeus Mozart.
-Here you can read about my amazing experience in the opera in Prague.
+Here you can read about my amazing experience at the opera in Prague.

 I am a little ashamed to confess that I had never gone to the opera before.
 And it’s not because I didn’t like it (although maybe I didn’t always like it), but rather for lack of opportunity and budget.
-We don’t have opera in my city, and I have always heard that it is expensive.
+We don’t have opera performances in my city, and I have always heard that it is expensive.

 We were in Vienna for 3 days and I missed the chance to go to the opera, despite that it is possible to get cheap tickets for the standing room. in reality, we didn’t have much time in Vienna and on the other hand, my illusion was to attend the opera in Prague, in the Estates Theatre.

 Once in Prague, I found out about the opera performances in the Estates Theatre, also known as the Mozart Theatre, since the operas presented here are mainly his.
 But that’s not the only reason, this theater is where Mozart himself directed his masterpieces Le Nozze di Figaro and Don Giovanni. in fact, it’s the only theater standing today where once Mozart performed his plays.

 I wanted to see Don Giovanni, an opera specially composed for Prague’s public, due to the special affection that Mozart felt for this city and to the success he had here.
 This opera was released on October 17, 1787, in Prague.
 At the entrance to the theater, there is a sculpture of Il Commendatore, a character of Don Giovanni, built in honor of Mozart.